Zilliqa/zq2/docs/fetching_blocks.md

 As a result, the code for fetching blocks to complete our view of the chain is somewhat complex.
 It consists of:

-For essentially historical reasons, blocks are fetched by view, not block number.
+Blocks are fetched by view, not block number; it's important to keep these distinct - there may be many blocks with block number 5, but only one view.

 ## A range map implementation